What is Tekla Model Sharing

 When you start to share a model using Tekla Model Sharing, the model is connected to the cloud-based sharing service.

-To send model changes to the sharing service, you need to write out.
+To send model changes to the sharing service, you write out.

-To fetch other users' model changes from the sharing service, you need to read in.
+To fetch other users' model changes from the sharing service, you read in.

 Note that there is no central model in the sharing service as such, only a model instance that consists of a model baseline and incremental updates.
 You cannot open the model in the sharing service or access any files.